 Signing up for an account with EQ Bank is pretty easy, and you should be ready to start saving within a few minutes.

-EQ Bank Savings vs Others – Rates Comparison
+EQ Bank vs. Tangerine & Others – Rates Comparison

 Is EQ Bank Safe?

-Equitable Bank which owns EQ Bank is a member of Canada Deposit Insurance Corporation (CDIC) and this means that your savings deposits at EQ Bank are insured for up to $100,000 should the bank ever go bankrupt.
+EQ Bank is a trademark of Equitable Bank.
+Equitable Bank is a member of Canada Deposit Insurance Corporation (CDIC) and this means your funds are eligible for deposit insurance, subject to maximum coverage limitations.

 CDIC insures GICs as well as long as they do not exceed a maturity term of 5 years.
 The maximum GIC term offered by EQ Bank is 5 years.